Shooting Sports Program

 Recognized as the most comprehensive youth hunting program anywhere in North America, the Youth Hunter Education Challenge (YHEC) is a “graduate studies” program in outdoor skills and safety training for young hunters.

 Hunt and Learn workshops allow a new hunter to be immersed in the experience by providing hunter education certification (if needed) and actual in-the-field experiences.
+Check out our upcoming Hunt and Learn workshops.

 Charlie Elliott Wildlife Center and the Hunter Development Program offer a variety of firearm training courses to provide participants the opportunity to learn firearm safety and proper shooting technique.
 Introduction and Beyond the Basics training days are provided, so a novice or beginner can learn the fundamentals of the various shooting disciplines.